gretarg09/SETUP__neovim/README.md

 * It would also be nice to be able to run a test by pressing some keybinding if I am inside a test file.
 * Fix the interactive box in the debugger.
+* Take a look at nvim-ipy.
+I want to be able to execute python code from insite vim.

 ## Snippets